JanWalsh91/42CMS/subject/ftcms_subject.en.md

 ### Bonus Product Types
 We want to be able to create additional product types:
 - **Product Bundles**: A group of products that can only be sold together for a single fixed price.
-- **Product Sets**: A group of products that appear together and can be purchased together or separately.
-A set does not have its own price.
-The price of the set is simply the sum of the set's products.
+- **Product Sets**: A group of products that appear together on the storefront and can be purchased together or separately.
+A set does not have its own price; its price is simply the sum of the set's products.

 ### Other Bonus Ideas:
 - Inventory and sales management system